RodZill4/material-maker/material_maker/doc/node_filter_normal_to_height_improved.rst

 * the *Samples* used to calculate the height map

-* the *Area* used for sampling, in terms of image size

 * the *Sequence* used to generate sample positions.
 R2 and Fibonacci are quasi-random sequences.

+* the *Area* used for sampling, in terms of image size

 * the *Sharpness* acts as an edge sharpness filter by altering the sample distribution.

-* the *Base height* of the generated height map
+* the *Base Height* of the generated height map

 * the *Strength* of the effect, that affect the slopes (the contrast) of the generated height map